The time value of money is one of the most important concepts to grasp in investing. Happily, it’s a pretty instinctive one.1

 The rule-of-thumb is that money put away for longer periods of time will need to offer a higher rate of return to compensate for it not being available to invest in other (potentially superior) assets during that time.

 Uncertainty is in some respects another word for risk.
 Remember that that there are many different types of risk when it comes to investing.
+Usually you’re just swapping one risk for another to best suit your circumstances.

 Would you be wise to lock away your money for five years at 5% if inflation was 4% and rising?
-Probably not.

 - Note: It’s not to be confused with option time value.
 Nothing is simple with options! [↩]

 - I’ve just picked 4% as an example, to keep the maths meaningful.
-I know you can’t easily get 4% on cash currently.
+I know you can’t get 4% on cash currently.
 That’s not the point here. [↩]

 - The redemption value is the money you’re promised to be paid by the government when the bond’s lifetime is up. [↩]